nhsx/nhsx-internship-projects/content/projects/new_open/AMMENDnhs-synth-extended.md

 **Keywords:** Synthetic, VAE, Tabular

-**Need:**  Over the course of three internship projects, we have developed [NHSSynth](https://github.com/nhsx/NHSSynth), a Variational AutoEncoder (VAE) with differential privacy built into a modular pipeline.
+**Need:**  Over the course of three internship projects, we have developed [NHSSynth](https://github.com/nhsx/NHSSynth), a modular pipeline that allows different syntehtic generation models (e.g. our a Variational AutoEncoder (VAE) with differential privacy) to run compartive experiements for the gereenation of medium-high fidelity, high privacy healthcare data.
 It allows tabular, single table, synthetic data to be generated alongside an evaluation metric suite, a fairness toolset, and an adversarial attack suite.

 This project would investigate expanding this tool to be able to generate multi-table, longitudinal, or multi-modal data using recent advances in the field.
+Alternatively, the project could look at a series of new generation methods and use the pipeline to benchmark these for different data formats and levels of quality.

 **Current Knowledge/Examples & Possible Techniques/Approaches:**